Conformal dynamics at infinity for groups with contracting elements: CAT(0) groups with rank-1 elements: Case Study (II)

 Hence, there exists a constant $c>0$ such that

 completing the proof. \end{proof}

 We are now ready to give the proof.

-\begin{proof}[Proof of Theorem \ref{nullity}] If $G$ is a hyperbolic group, then the horofunction boundary admits a bounded to one map to the Gromov boundary.
-By our definition, every point in the horofunction boundary is conical in our sense, and $\mu$-full.
-The ``$\Longrightarrow$" direction follows.
+\begin{proof}[Proof of Theorem \ref{nullity}] If $G$ is a hyperbolic group, then the co-compact action implies that $\U$ is hyperbolic and the action $G\act \U$ is of divergent type.
+By Lemma \ref{CharConicalLem}, any $(r, F)$-conical point is visual and thus contracting, because every geodesic ray in a hyperbolic space is contracting.
+By Theorem \ref{HTSThm}, the set of contracting points is $\mu_1$-full, hence the ``$\Longrightarrow$" direction follows.

+Let us prove the other direction by assuming that $G$ is not hyperbolic.
+Let $\Lambda$ denote the set of contracting points, and assume $\mu(\Lambda)>0$ for a contradiction.